On the non-triviality of the $p$-adic Abel-Jacobi image of generalised Heegner cycles modulo $p$, I: modular curves: Non-triviality of -adic Abel--Jacobi image modulo

 In this section, we prove the non-triviality of generalised Heegner cycles modulo $p$.
-For simplicity, we first treat the case of Heegner points.
-In \S3.1, we first state the $p$-adic Waldspurger formula and then prove the non-triviality of the $p$-adic formal group logarithm of Heegner points modulo $p$ (\cf Theorem A).
-In \S3.2, we describe generalities regarding generalised Heegner cycles and state conjectures regarding their non-triviality.
-In \S3.3, we prove the non-triviality of the $p$-adic Abel-Jacobi image of generalised Heegner cycles modulo $p$.\\ \\
+For simplicity, we first consider the case of Heegner points.
+In \S4.1, we first state the $p$-adic Waldspurger formula and then prove the non-triviality of the $p$-adic formal group logarithm of Heegner points modulo $p$ (\cf Theorem A).
+In \S4.2, we describe generalities regarding generalised Heegner cycles and state conjectures regarding their non-triviality.
+In \S4.3, we prove non-triviality of the $p$-adic Abel--Jacobi image of generalised Heegner cycles modulo $p$.\\ \\

-\subsection{Non-triviality I}
+\subsection{Non-triviality, I}